sharvesh24/Chatbot-Alpha/README.md

 Alpha is a self learning Chatbot.
 You can converse with it like a person.
-Alpha is a toddler and have to teach her on how to respond for each questions the user asks.
+Alpha is a toddler and the user has to teach her on how to respond for each questions the user asks.

 Once taught, Alpha stores the information in a json file.

-If the same question is repeated, it can fetch the data from existing data and answers correctly.
+If the same question is repeated, it can fetch the data from existing data (i.e from the json file) and answers correctly.
 It's like teaching a new-born baby on how to respond and converse to each questions asked.